pfdubois/BridgeBidding/source/Preliminaries.rst

    pair:convention;expected with 2/1

 Here's a guide to what follows.
 First we cover 2/1's key bids, competitive bidding, and basic slam bidding.
-The 2/1 part of the system really has two
+The 2/1 system really has two
 parts: the two-over-one and 1N-forcing bids and their followups; and this set of expected conventions: